EpicGamesExt/BlenderTools/docs/send2ue/asset-types/groom.md

 ## Binding Assets and More

-The addon provides an extension called [_create psot import assets for groom_](/extensions/create-post-import-groom-assets.html) to automatically create unreal assets (such as a binding asset) for the imported groom asset.
+The addon provides an extension called [create post import assets for groom](/extensions/create-post-import-groom-assets.html) to automatically create unreal assets (such as a binding asset) for the imported groom asset.
 See the extensions section for more information on its usage.